Classic Bells > Soapy stuff > Salting-out Soap Scraps

 The following process of boiling and salting-out has been adapted from the time honored "boiled" soap making.
 Bear in mind that this process, like much of soap making, is an art, not an exact science.
 Please use my instructions as guidelines, not hard and fast rules.

-This tutorial is a work in progress.
-As of this writing, I have done eight batches of salted-out soap with varying amounts of success.
 The pictures in the written tutorial below are from my first salted-out batch.
 These videos show how my second batch turned out --

 Part 1: Prepare and melt the scrap. https://youtu.be/DedPOZIOnfI